zapatoche/salsacaribecouk.github.com/_posts/2012-02-10-its-a-girl-thing.md

 ---

-layout: events
+layout: classes
 title: "It's a Girl Thing"
-category: saturday
+category: classes
 date: 2012-01-06
+day: Saturday
+freq: monthly
 published: true
-tags: [monthly, workshop]
 rel: me

 tagline: sassy salsa styling for girlz!!!

 description: The next ladies styling workshop will be on Sat 22nd October

 introduction: |
   Calling all chicas who like their Cuban salsa with extra sabor: It&#8217;s a Girl Thing! this Saturday at The Place Dance Studios.
 Ladies, it&#8217;s time to get your whole body moving, connecting footwork to hip, torso, arm &amp; shoulder movement, so you look and feel great over the party season.

 image:
   url: http://farm7.staticflickr.com/6194/6113187339_9f002a1d83_z.jpg
   thubmnail: http://farm7.staticflickr.com/6194/6113187339_9f002a1d83_m.jpg
   description: &alt Susan doing some sassy styling !replaceme